 Special art students will be received for this course, and allowed to devote their whole attention to the art studies.
+A fee of Fifteen Dollars a term will be charged such students.

 Students completing the full course in Industrial Designing will receive a certificate from the School.
 Fee for special students, Ten Dollars the term.